xiangzhennan/shitcode-web/portfolio/System_implementation/README.md

 ## Middle Tier - Express, Node, the RESTful API

 Node.js is the backbone of the MEAN stack.
 We choose Express as a web application framework for Node.js.
 We use Express to handle all the interactions between the frontend and the database, ensuring a smooth transfer of data to the end user.

+Since the whole project takes a separated front-end and back-end method to implement.
+Early confirmation of api interface and data model becomes really vital.
+This part is finished by back-end team so that front-end team can focus more on displaying.

 <a name="_api"></a>
 ### Document for API
+Our group used a website called show-doc(https://www.showdoc.com.cn/) to help with documenting apis.
 We build up three APIs in api.js file to operate data between frontend and backend.
+A total of three APIs were set before the group began to implement the whole thing.
+These APIs originally came from paper prototyping stage where we explored further into what kind of action/url and data models the website need.
-Read our REST API documents for details.
+Read the following API documents for details.
 * [Document for submit API](submit_api.md)
 * [Document for question API](question_api.md)
 * [Document for report API](report_api.md)
+API document had only some little change over the implementing process.
+To be specific, only some details of json data were changed.
+This allows the whole team being quite efficient when implementing.

 <a name="_frontend"></a>
 ## Front End - Angular